 *Please note: Due to the ongoing pandemic, classes at classroom branches will be held virtually via the Zoom platform.
-Click here to learn more about Virtual Classroom vs. Online Learning.
+Click here to learn more about the flexible learning formats available.
 Contact your preferred branch if you have any questions.

 The Fundamentals of Nutrition course offers a comprehensive overview of the field of nutrition, which leads to a study and understanding of the link between nutrition and preventive medicine.
 The course explains the role of macronutrients, vitamins and minerals, and the importance of water in the diet.
 It describes how certain dietary habits undermine our health and provides suggestions for overcoming these habits.
 It looks at the effect of pollution on our health and the health of our planet.

 Through a diet of high nutritional quality, we can support life at every stage.
 Fundamentals of Nutrition (Part 2) explains the ten key components of a healthy diet and discusses the changing nutritional needs of various age groups during growth and development.
 Students learn the health benefits of and basic guidelines for fasting and detoxification.

 Nutritional Symptomatology is a simple, yet valuable science used for the assessment of nutritional deficiencies and imbalances.
 This course will address nutritional imbalances as they affect different body systems.
 The student will be introduced to the effective use of assessment tools to identify nutritional imbalances, explore the nutritional measures recommended to rebalance the body and help reduce the risk of illness, and write the client case study report in a professional manner.